phaserjs/template-webpack/README.md

 ## Getting Started

-After running `nom start` visit: http://localhost:8000 in your browser.
+After running `npm start` visit: http://localhost:8000 in your browser.
 Your project is running here!

 ### src directory